LacunaSoftware/docs/docs.en-us/articles/grant-id/on-premises/docker/index.md

 The container for this image is configured using Environment variables.

-Environment variable names must follow the pattern: `Section__Setting`, for instance: for the General section, if you want to configure the SupportEmailAddres you must set a variable with name: `General__SupportEmailAddress`.
+Environment variable names must follow the pattern: `Section__Setting`, for instance: for the General section, to configure the SupportEmailAddress you must set a variable with name: `General__SupportEmailAddress`.

 The required settings are presented below.